wenps/auto-i18n-translation-plugins/readme.md

 </div>`
 ```

-In this way, only the string '你好' will be translated, rather than the entire string.
+Now only '你好' gets translated, not the entire string.

 ---

-## 👋 The Function of the `translateType` Option
+## 👋 `translateType` Functionality

-`translateType` is a newly added property in v1.0.11, with two optional values: `full-auto` and `semi-auto`.
+Added in v1.0.11, with two options:

-`full-auto` represents fully automatic translation.
-By default, it only supports four source languages: Chinese, Japanese, Korean, and Russian.
+`full-auto`: Fully automatic translation (default supports Chinese, Japanese, Korean, Russian)

-`semi-auto` represents semi-automatic translation, which supports all source languages.
+`semi-auto`: Semi-automatic translation (supports all source languages)

-When using `semi-auto`, users need to manually wrap the target characters with `translateKey`, such as `$t('hello')`.
-The plugin will then automatically complete the translation.
+In `semi-auto` mode, users must wrap target text with `translateKey` (e.g., `$t('hello')`), which the plugin will then translate.

 Example: